← All posts

 Figure — a single turn's tool calls fan out into a concurrency-safe batch (Bash waits its turn), finish in any order, pair back by tool_use_id, get their gaps filled, then fold into the next turn.

-Suppose three tools run in parallel and finish in the order Grep, Bash, Read — now the result list is in a different order from the call list.
-Does it get crossed?
+Suppose three tools run in parallel and finish in the order Grep, Bash, Read.
+The result list is now in a different order from the call list, and nothing gets crossed, because pairing looks only at id.

 Each tool result is its own message, and it carries the tool_use_id of the call it answers.
-When sent to an OpenAI-style endpoint it becomes a role="tool" message carrying a tool_call_id; when sent to Anthropic it’s a tool_result block tucked into a user message.
+Sent to an OpenAI-style endpoint it becomes a role="tool" message carrying a tool_call_id.
+Sent to Anthropic it’s a tool_result block tucked into a user message.
 Both protocols match by id.

-What does getting it wrong look like?
-If you paired by position, then the moment the finishing order changes, Grep’s output gets handed back to the model as if it were Read’s:
+Pairing by position breaks here.
+The moment the finishing order changes, Grep’s output gets handed back to the model as Read’s:

 WRONG (pair by position, completion order differs):